'Sovereign Soil' feeds body and soul

 Fruit trees planted in 1988 by American John Melton take shelter in a makeshift, snow-insulated greenhouse while he and his South African-born partner, Kim Melton, use this time to graft new trees.

-After thirty years of caring for his trees in pots, Melton made the bold step of planting some trees directly into the ground.
+After 30 years of caring for his trees in pots, Melton made the bold step of planting some trees directly into the ground.
 Two seasons later, they are doing well.
 Melton has partnered with the University of Saskatchewan to research frost resistance in apples.

-With the exception of dried goods like flour, sugar, salt, coffee, ketchup and of course toilet paper, New Yorker Jan Couture and her husband, B.C. native Gerry, were self-sustaining while raising their large family.
+With the exception of dry goods like flour, sugar, salt, coffee, ketchup and of course toilet paper, New Yorker Jan Couture and her husband, B.C. native Gerry, were self-sustaining while raising their large family.
 Jan and her daughter even shot and dressed a moose in their younger days.

 Grant Dowdell arrived in the Yukon from Toronto in 1970, and together with his English-born partner, Karen Digby, live and farm off grid.